trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Description
       - Default
     * - ``delta.metadata.cache-ttl``
-      - Frequency of checks for metadata updates, equivalent to transactions, to update the metadata cache specified in :ref:`prop-type-duration`.
+      - Frequency of checks for metadata updates equivalent to transactions to update the metadata cache specified in :ref:`prop-type-duration`.
       - ``5m``
     * - ``delta.metadata.cache-size``
       - The maximum number of Delta table metadata entries to cache.
-      - 1000
+      - ``1000``
     * - ``delta.metadata.live-files.cache-size``
       - Amount of memory allocated for caching information about files.
 Must be specified in :ref:`prop-type-data-size` values such as ``64MB``.
         Default is calculated to 10% of the maximum memory allocated to the JVM.
       -
     * - ``delta.metadata.live-files.cache-ttl``
-      - Caching duration for active files which correspond to the Delta Lake tables.
+      - Caching duration for active files that correspond to the Delta Lake tables.
       - ``30m``
     * - ``delta.compression-codec``
       - The compression codec to be used when writing new data files.
-        Possible values are
+        Possible values are:

         * ``NONE``
         * ``SNAPPY``